-A student may repeat five courses or a maximum of seventeen semester hours of work in which he has "D" or "F" grades.
+Students may repeat five courses or a maximum of seventeen semester hours of work in which they have "D" or "F" grades.
 Although the former grade will remain on the transcript, only the last grade will be used in determining the student's GPA.